-The OLS concludes that the DHS will potentially realize higher administrative costs in order to establish the SNAP training program for employees of County Boards of Social Services, annually review and update the program's curriculum, as needed, and publish certain county-level SNAP data on the department's website.
-Since the bill appropriates \$250,000 from the General Fund to implement the provisions thereof, the OLS assumes that this amount would be the minimum cost to the State under the bill.
+The OLS concludes that the DHS will realize significantly higher administrative costs in order to establish the SNAP training program for certain employees of county boards of social services, annually review and update the program's curriculum, publish certain county-level SNAP data on the department's website; establish a system by which SNAP applications can be submitted and SNAP interviews can be conducted by phone, internet-connected electronic device, or kiosk; and for county welfare agencies and county boards of social services to designate one employee to consult with institutions of higher questions concerning technical assistance questions that arise from the use of technology to submit SNAP applications and conduct SNAP interviews.
+Although the bill appropriates \$250,000 from the General Fund to implement the provisions thereof, the OLS anticipates that actual State costs to implement the requirements under the bill would be significantly higher than this amount.